Happy-Wang-01/Self-Concept-Clairty/README.md

 The research question is to explore the potential explanations underlying the curvilinear relationships between the importance of self-concept clarity to well-being across the lifespan.
 The explanations contained in the current datasets include social roles, role entries, etc., and the collecting data includes deviance from the social clock.
 ##Repo File Organization
+Use the same file for the submission of assignment